poshaughnessy/peteroshaughnessy.com/src/content/projects.md

 ## Projects

-Some of the projects I have worked on in recent years include:
+Some of the projects I have worked on over the years include:

 ### [VR Developer Gems (2019)](https://www.taylorfrancis.com/books/e/9781315157764)